peytoncordero/DRI25/text-analysis.md

 <Quiz>
 - You can get a visual representation of occurrences of a word with the `dispersion_plot` method.*
 - The `dispersion_plot` method allows you to input a list of strings, as long as you split them with commas.*
-- Contrary to grammar rule, in a list of strings, the commas must come outside of the quotation marks.*
+- Contrary to grammatical rules, in a list of strings, the commas must come outside of the quotation marks.*
 </Quiz>

 # Types vs. Tokens